Engaged Beings Toolkit

 an animal with a fox head, octopus arms, kangaroo body and flamingo legs

-This toolkit has been created for you to use flexibly within your team.
-You can use this toolkit to explore and communicate what keeps you engaged in your work, this involves personal motivations, types of outputs that excite you and what practical needs and ways of working help you to engage fully.
+This toolkit is to help explore and communicate the factors that will keep you engaged in your project, this involves personal motivations, types of outputs that excite you and the practical needs and ways of working that will help you to engage.

 Suggested use of the toolkit

-2. Sort them in to their different categories (yellow for motivations, grey for practical needs etc)
+2. Sort them in to their different categories (motivations, practical needs etc).

-3. Looking at all the cards within each category, consider what your individual priorities would be in order to encourage and feed your engagement with the project and the research process.
+3. Individually, consider what your individual priority would be for each of the categories in order to encourage and feed your engagement with the project and the research process.

 This tool can also be used on your own, to help you explore what keeps you engaged and excited in your work.

-Download the Engaged Beings toolkit here: Brigstow Engaged Beings Game (PDF, 7,820kB)
+Download the Engaged Beings toolkit here: Brigstow Institute Engaged Beings Toolkit (PDF, 2,471kB)

 This toolkit should be printed using double sided printingThe individual cards are then cut out along the dotted lines.